eduvpn/python-eduvpn-client/doc/installation.rst

 If you experience any issues you could and should report them at our `issue tracker <https://github.com/eduvpn/python-eduvpn-client/issues>`_.
 Please don't forget to mention your OS, method of installation, eduVPN client version and instructions on how to reproduce the problem.
 If you have a problem enabling your VPN connection please also examine the `journalctl -u NetworkManager` logs.
+The log file of the eduVPN app can also help us figure out the problem, running the gui or cli in debug mode (-d) flag will print debug logging to the log file located at: ~/.config/eduvpn/log or ~/.config/letsconnect/log for Let's Connect!.

 Source code